Wichita, KS Family Law Attorneys Representing You in Sedgwick County

 Divorce is the process of breaking the bonds of marriage.
 When parties get married, they form a legal relationship.
 If they decide that they would no longer like to be a part of this relationship, they must file the necessary paperwork with the courts.

-Based on the state in which the divorce is being filed, the rules and procedures may vary.
+The rules and procedures may vary based on the state in which the divorce is being filed.
 While all states allow for no-fault divorce, some states require a period of separation.
 Be advised that most states also have residency requirements that come into play when filing for dissolution.

 Divorce is Civil Litigation in Wichita, Kansas